Saiga Antelope Facts

-- The Saiga Antelope remains the most distinctive looking species of antelope in the world.
+- The Saiga Antelope remains the most distinctive and amazing looking species of antelope in the world.
 This animal actually has a proboscis rather similar to a walrus.

 - Sadly, the animal also holds the classification of critically endangered, according to the IUCN.
-This animal once inhabited an enormous portion of the Eurasian steppe.
+This animal also once inhabited an enormous portion of the Eurasian steppe.

 - The greatest threats to its existence as a species remain a mysterious malady and extensive hunting for the procurement of its horn, which is used also in traditional Chinese medicines.

 Saiga Antelope Physical Description